erincronie/Naramata-Vineyard/README.md

 The Okanagan is a seasonal destination, the website will need to be functioning with the basic booking components by Spring time, which will allow myself more time this winter to add more features.

-two weeks time:

-1. should have the main portion of the website, the designs with HTML and CSS

-December:

-1. Have booking calendar intergrated and functioning through APIs

-2. Add weather API

-3. Find safe payment payment processors to have the feature up and running

-January:

-1. Create database to hold booking details, customer accounts are not required at this time

-2. Once payment processors, data base and calendar are functioning - guests will be able to book their reservations

-3. Main booking communication with be through email for the first year

-October 2024:
+# Phases:

+## Phase One:

+- Create the website design, client repo
+  - Homepage
+  - Gallery
+  - Meet the Guests
+  - Booking calendar with rates → once paid, taken to a payment page
+  - Find Us
+  - Contact Us
+  - Policies

+## Phase Two:

+- Google Cloud integration, server repo
+  - MySQL integration
+  - Google authentication
+  - Google Calendar integration
+  - Google Analytics
+- Find payment provider
+  - Integrate payment provider to payment page

+## Phase Three:

+- Photoshoot of suite, property, and home
+  - Update images on homepage
+  - Add images to gallery
+- Deploy website

+## Phase Four:

-1. with the summer over, take the time to review how the summer went and any new features we may need. ie. will it be more benefical to have customer accounts?
+- with the summer over, take the time to review how the summer went and any new features we may need. ie. will it be more benefical to have customer accounts?

 ## Nice-to-haves